Wednesday, 31 July 2024

 In Short,

 The nose is really good, but on the palate, I didn't find that the maturation worked very well.
 The distillery's hallmarks are sidelined, in favour of winey fragrances without much consistency.
 It's still a pleasure to drink.
 Perhaps best reserved for fans of Bordeaux wines.
-The price is quite high, no tax heeaven in the European Union.
+The price is quite high, no tax haven in the European Union.

 Score : 89